 While all dogs are unique and it is difficult to make large temperament judgments based on breed alone, here are some of the most common characteristics of a Goldendoodle.

-Are Goldendoodles Easy To Train?
+Is The Goldendoodle Temperament Easy To Train?

 Most Goldendoodles are extremely smart and easy to train.
 This dog is willing to learn and responds best to positive reinforcement and gentleness when training.
 Harsh, loud correction like yelling or hitting to punish them is not helpful when working with these dogs, or any dog for that matter.

 Socialization skills need to be taught at a very young age and continue throughout their life.

 A well-trained and highly social Goldendoodle will be a happy companion, with a friendly temperament towards unfamiliar people and other animals.
 These dogs should be taught gradually to spend time alone to avoid attachment disorder, which can cause behavioral problems.

-In conclusion, Goldendoodles are highly intelligent and easy to train dogs that only require basic training to become a great companion and social dog.
+Goldendoodles are highly intelligent and easy to train dogs that only require basic training to become a great companion and social dog.

-Are Goldendoodles friendly?
+Are Goldendoodles Friendly?

 Goldendoodles are some of the most affectionate dogs when it comes to family.
 Some breeds are independent and aloof, even if they are raised right.
 This is not the case for the Goldendoodle.
 They bond closely with their family, even if “family” is just one person.

 This can make them less fond of other people, but usually does not affect them.
 This breed almost has the perfect temperament when it comes to children.
 The Goldendoodle is a bigger and sturdier breed, but that does not change the way they treat little ones.

 They are naturally kind-hearted and careful around children.
 However, they may need some training when it comes to playing around kids, because of their large size.
 Furthermore, this breed does not tend to be aloof, in fact, they usually friends of everyone, even unfamiliar people.

 Are Goldendoodles Aggressive?

 While it is not common for the Goldendoodle to be aggressive or aloof, there are some instances where they can show these signs of aggression and discomfort around other dogs and people.
 They can be well behaved and friendly around their family, but when you bring an unfamiliar person or dog into their environment, they may act differently.

 They may express aggression, discomfort, anxiety, and exuberance.
 It is common for dogs to be uncomfortable around new people and dogs, so you may need to take a little time to teach them how to act around the unfamiliar.

 One great way to do this is by rewarding them with treats when they behave positively to new people or dogs.
 They will start to learn that good behavior is rewarded, and the good behavior will become natural.

 These dogs can be somewhat prone to barking, which can sometimes seem aggressive.
 If this bothers you, consider training an “off-button” to prevent this dog from barking at your visitors.